 They are large and conspicuous.
 They show a wide range of

 behaviors, a wide range of shapes and plumages, are better

 distributed over the year because of migration and more.

 Birds range from easy to challenging to identify.
 Unlike plants which you can examine at your leisure with an identification key, with birds you piece together what bird you saw from the field marks you manage to observe.
 The Sibley's and Peterson's guides to birds of eastern North America are essential for visual identification.
 But you can easily double what you observe if you learn bird songs since most birds will not let you see them very often.
 What you can learn to help you in identifying birds is diverse: plumages (male vs female, breeding vs nonbreeding, adult vs juvenile), appearance in flight, appearance as silhouettes, behavior, range, habitats, songs, calls, nests, eggs, signs and even tracks.

 A general guide is a guide that includes half or all of North America.

 This book is well refined for beginner and intermediate birders.
 Even experts find it useful.
 Roger Tory Peterson put out the first real birding field guide and they have had lots of time to improve on it.
 The strength of the guide is the unlabeled arrows to well chosen field marks.
 You really learn the important marks to look for

 The Sibley Field Guide to Birds of Eastern North America Am Ch

 This guide, for intermediate and advanced birders, is great for showing juvenile plumages and is the only book that helps you identify birds in flight for all species covered.
-A second editon that covers both eastern and western North America is available, but not yet for just eastern North America.
+Second editon is available

 The Crossley ID Guide GB